2023 Global Amendments to the Base gTLD Registry Agreement (RA), Specification 13, and 2013 Registrar Accreditation Agreement (RAA)

 Registrar Approval Threshold Chart:

-The below graph represents the progress of the vote towards the affirmative approval of Applicable Registrars accounting for 90% of the total registered domain names under management (TDUM) by Applicable Registrars, calculated pursuant to Section 1.18.1 of the RAA.
+The below graph represents the final vote towards the affirmative approval of Applicable Registrars accounting for 90% of the total registered domain names under management (TDUM) by Applicable Registrars, calculated pursuant to Section 1.18.1 of the RAA.

 *As of 20 March 2023